 E) Museum of Arts and Design (MAD)

 The outstanding exhibition, Dutch Painting in the Age of Rembrandt, will be on view at the Museum of Arts and Design (MAD) until October 26.
-Anyone should make the effort to see this display of splendid 18th-century art.
+Anyone should make an effort to see this display of beautiful 17th-century art.
 The exhibition is open seven days a week.

-Based on the site of the biggest passenger railway station in the world, National Railway Museum truly is a museum for everybody.
-Kids, small and big will be fascinated by the exhibitions, while the huge collection of historic working machinery and vintage vehicles is absolutely fascinating.
+Based on the site of the biggest passenger railway station in the world, the National Railway Museum truly is a museum for everybody.
+Kids, small and big, will be fascinated by the exhibitions, while the enormous collection of historic working machinery and vintage vehicles is fascinating.